 3. Acquire Property in a Good Location and Hire Major Employees

 Immediately you are done with the legal matters, hire a school director or headmaster and a business office manager.
 Your support group will assist you to come up with detailed job descriptions for the required positions.
 These main staff members ought to be hired for roughly 18 months before opening day and will work together with the support group thenceforth.

 Your start off-budget should be developed within 18 months.
 It should include the projections of your expenses and incomes for five years.
 The accountant in your support group ought to be responsible for the production of this important document.
 You would be required to develop an operating budget and a capital budget.
 A playground or an arts facility, for instance, would fall on the capital side, whereas planning for social security expenses would fall into an operating budget expense.

 5. Find a Location and Obtain a Landed Property or Acquire an Already Built Structure

 Acquire a land that will be used to build the school structure or purchase or rent a facility to use as the classroom.
 An architect and contractor in your support group should take care of this responsibility.
 Ensure that you get a good and strategic position that is safe for school.
 Parents wouldn’t be willing to send their children in an insecure environment.

-Make application for tax exempt 501(c)(3) status from the IRS.
+Make an application for tax-exempt 501(c)(3) status from the IRS.
 Again, your lawyer can take care of this application.
 Submit the application as early in the process as possible to allow you to start soliciting tax-deductible contributions.
 People and businesses will undeniably be more favorable to your fundraising efforts if the school is known as a tax-exempt organization.

 Within a space of one year from opening day, you should start making presentations to community groups and service clubs to locate parents of prospective students and donors for your private school.
 You can also do some advertising online.